theomgdev/Trade-Evo-Lab/README.md

 - Clone the repository
 - Run `npm install` in the project directory
 - Run `npm run dev` to start the server
+- Open your browser and go to `http://localhost:3000`

 ## Usage